pierreforstmann/pg_log/README.md

 `make` <br>
 `make install` <br>

-This extension has been validated with PostgreSQL  14.
+This extension has been validated with PostgreSQL 10, 11, 12, 13 and 14.

 ## PostgreSQL setup

-Extension can be loaded:

-1. in local session with `LOAD pg_log`; <br>
-2. using `session_preload_libraries` parameter in a specific connection <br>
-3. at server level with `shared_preload_libraries` parameter. <br>
+Extension must loaded at server level with `shared_preload_libraries` parameter.

 # Usage
-`pg_log` has no specific GUC.
+`pg_log` has 3 specific GUC settings:
+1. `pg_log.fraction` which is the log fraction that is displayed between 0 and 1.
+To display 10% of log contents starting from the end, use `pg_log.fraction=0.1`.
+2. pg_log.naptime is the duration between each log refresh in the database.
+Default is 30 seconds.
+3. pg_log.datname is the database name where `pglog` table and `log` view are created.
+This database must be created before installing the extension.
+Default database name is `pg_log`.

 ## Example

-In postgresql.conf:
+Add in `postgresql.conf`:

 `shared_preload_libraries = 'pg_log'` <br>

-To display full log contents, run:
+Create database `pg_log`

+`create database pg_log;`

+Run in database `pg_log':
+`create extension pg_log`

+To display 10% of log contents connect to database `pg_log` and query the `log` view:
+`\c pg_log
+select * from log;
+`

 ` select pg_log();`